one-among-us/web/src/assets/home-bottom.en.md

+# Suicide Prevention

+(Canada/US) [Trans Lifeline](https://translifeline.org/) - Canada (877) 330-6366, US (877) 565-8860

+Although One Among Us does not currently have suicide prevention capabilities, if you really need help, you can send an email to [info@one-among.us](mailto:info@one-among.us).
+We will provide simple assistance or refer you to other hospitals or social agencies that can handle it.
+Please note that neither of these options is monitored 24/7.

 # Stopping Transphobic Violence

 The [Transgender Factsheet](https://www.unfe.org/wp-content/uploads/2019/03/Transgender_Factsheet_English.pdf) from the UN Human Rights Office states that “Trans people in all parts of the world are at heightened risk of violence, harassment and discrimination.